 Tutorial: Smoothing Multiple Columns in a Worksheet

 - Import the file Samples\Curve Fitting\Multiple Gaussians.dat into an empty workbook.

-- Select column B, then click the menu Analysis: Signal Processing: smooth and open the dialog box.
+- Select column B and click Analysis: Signal Processing: Smooth to open the smooth dialog box.

 - Accept the defaults and press OK to perform smoothing.
 A new column will be added with the smoothed data.